 National Cocktail Day, which occurs on March 24th each year, is a celebration of creativity in drink mixing.
+From the Negroni to the whiskey sour, National Cocktail Day celebrates all the mixed drinks.
 This holiday celebrates what we have enjoyed since people started mixing up drinks.
+It goes all the way back to the joy sparked in the history of rum and the origin of vodka.
+Heck, it even ties into the history of tipping for great drinks and customer service combined.

 The love of cocktails is a universal appreciation at this point in history.
 While the name for the day itself includes “national,”, it’s safe to say this is an international celebration.